MeshalAlamr/quick-action-recognition/README.md

 OR:

-for xview only (no xsub), download the following:
+For xview only (no xsub), download the following:

 https://drive.google.com/file/d/1yVB_o05xXAyjgGR0vBea2HGo3cG1lwvH/view

 Extract the "Xview" folder into path

-# TODO
+# Background
    The size of the data (npy file) describes the following ([Index] = Description):
    - [1] = Number of videos
    - [2] = x,y,z coordinates
    - [3] = 25 joints --> 3 coordinates
    - [4] = Number of frames (300 frames = 10s) -- filled with zeros if less than 300
    - [5] = Number of people (if one person than the rest are zeros)

+# TODO

    What we need to do:

- ~~- For each one in the 1st dimension of the labels (pkl file), look for 3, 11 and 27 in the 2nd dimension (they start from 0).
+   - ~~- For each one in the 1st dimension of the labels (pkl file), look for 3, 11 and 27 in the 2nd dimension (they start from 0).~~
-   - After that, extract their respective data from the npy file.
+   - ~~- After that, extract their respective data from the npy file.~~
-  ~~- Categorize them into files (each action in a folder).~~
+   - ~~- Categorize them into files (each action in a folder).~~
-   - Train a model to recognize actions A2, A10 and A26.~~
+   - Train a model to recognize actions A2, A10 and A26.